 Follow basic horseback safety standards.
 To ensure gear fits properly and/or is properly adjusted, an instructor should make a safety check of each rider's clothing, footwear, helmet, and saddle.
-He or she needs to check stirrup length to ensure that riders are able to raise their behinds off the saddle about one hand's depth.
+He or she needs to check stirrup length to ensure that riders can raise their behinds off the saddle about one hand's depth.
 Front and rear cinches are checked for tightness, twigs, folds, and bends.
 The instructor should also check the safety of the riding area before each session.
 Only one rider is allowed on a horse at any time, and there should be no eating or drinking while riding.
 Riders should dismount before going through small gates.

 Respect ring- or corral-riding standards.
-Each horse and rider should be under the observation of an instructor at all times, and the riding ring has good footing for the horses and is free of dangerous obstructions.
+Each horse and rider should be continuously watched by the trainer, always.
+The riding ring has good footing for the horses and is free of dangerous obstructions.
 The fencing must be at least 42 inches high, visible, and well maintained.
 Gates to the ring should remain shut.

-Inspect and don't spook horses.
-Horses displaying uncomfortable or abnormal behaviors should be dismounted and checked for injuries and poor equipment fitting, and may need to be walked back to the stable on foot.
+Inspect and do not spook horses.
+Horses displaying uncomfortable or abnormal behaviors should be dismounted and checked for injuries and poor equipment fitting and may need to be walked back to the stable on foot.
 If a horse gets loose, do not chase it; instead, have an adult calmly attempt to retrieve the horse.

 Respect trail-riding standards.
 The length of the trail ride and the gait of the horses should be geared to the ability of the least experienced rider.
 Riding trails should have good footing and be free of dangerous obstructions, such as low hanging branches.
 Trails are marked, mapped, regularly inspected, and maintained.
 The participants should ride single file, one full-horse length apart, with an instructor at the head and at the rear of the group.
 Riders must have control of horses, maintain the spacing between horses, and increase distances between horses when the horses' speed increases.
-Horses are to be walked (not ridden) up and down hills, and should be walked for the final ten minutes of any riding period in order to cool down.
+Horses are to be walked (not ridden) up and down hills and should be walked for the final ten minutes of any riding period to cool down.